build-on-aws/content/CONTENT_REVIEW_CHECKLIST.md

   - [ ] Use headers to introduce sections and to enable the reader to scan the content.
   - [ ] Break up large blocks of text with subheadings, bullet points, and numbered lists.
   - [ ] Emphasize important points using bold, italics, or underlining.
-  - [ ] Add relevant images, videos, or infographics to support and illustrate the content.
+  - [ ] Add original, relevant images, videos, or infographics to support and illustrate the content.
 - [ ] **Style:** Style should be conversational, educational, and opinionated.
 It should NOT be sales-y.
   - [ ] Would you read this piece?
   - [ ] Does this piece sound like it was written by a human?